nathanl/authority/README.markdown

 <a name="security_violations_and_logging">
 ## Security Violations & Logging

+If you're using Authority's `ActiveController` integration or have used it as a template for your own, your application will handle unauthorized requests with `403 Forbidden` automatically.

-If you're using Authority's view helpers, users should only see links for actions they're authorized to take.
+If you use Authority to [conditionally render links](#security_violations_and_logging), users will only see links for actions they're authorized to take.
 If a user deliberately tries to access a restricted resource (for instance, by typing the URL directly), Authority raises and rescues an `Authority::SecurityViolation`.

 When it rescues the exception, Authority calls whatever controller method is specified by your `security_violation_handler` option, handing it the exception.
 The default handler is `authority_forbidden`, which Authority mixes in to your `ApplicationController`.
 It does the following: